 The Parker Cleaveland House, built in 1806, became the Bowdoin College President's House in the fall of 1992.

-From the exits, follow signs for business district (Maine Street); turn right at the end of Pleasant Street onto Maine Street.
+From Exit 28, follow signs for business district (Maine Street); turn right at the end of Pleasant Street onto Maine Street.
 The Bowdoin campus begins at Maine Street and Bath Road.
 Turn left onto Bath Road (First Parish Church is at the corner) and continue to the first set of lights.
 Turn left at the lights onto Federal Street.
 Parker Cleaveland House (75 Federal Street) is the fourth house on the right.
 Please drive down the driveway—there is parking at the end of the drive.